python-cmd2/cmd2/README.md

 cmd2 works with Python 2.7 and Python 3.4+ on Windows, macOS, and Linux.
 It is pure Python code with the only 3rd-party dependencies being on [six](https://pypi.python.org/pypi/six), [pyparsing](http://pyparsing.wikispaces.com), and [pyperclip](https://github.com/asweigart/pyperclip).
-Windows has an additional dependency on [pyreadline](https://pypi.python.org/pypi/pyreadline) and Python 3.4 and earlier have an additional dependency on [contextlib2](https://pypi.python.org/pypi/contextlib2).
+Windows has an additional dependency on [pyreadline](https://pypi.python.org/pypi/pyreadline).
+Non-Windows platforms have an additional dependency on [wcwidth](https://pypi.python.org/pypi/wcwidth).
+Finally, Python 3.4 and earlier have an additional dependency on [contextlib2](https://pypi.python.org/pypi/contextlib2).

 For information on other installation options, see